 David A. Schneider, Ph.D.

 Dr. Schneider was raised in the suburbs of Atlanta, GA.
 He obtained his B.S. in microbiology and genetics from the University of Georgia in 1998.
 As an undergraduate he studied molecular biology of bacteriophage.
 As a graduate student at the University of Wisconsin (1998 - 2003), he moved up the tree of life to study the effect of small molecule regulators on transcription in bacteria.
 For his postdoctoral studies at the University of California, Irvine (2003 - 2007), he inched further up the tree of life to study the molecular mechanisms by which RNA polymerase I is regulated in eukaryotic cells.
-His work continues to focus on studies in model eukaryotic cells (yeast).
+His work continues to focus on studies in model eukaryotic cells (yeast and mammalian cell culture).
 Dr. Schneider joined the faculty as an Assistant Professor at UAB in 2007 and was promoted to Associate Professor in 2013.